A man wearing a suit outside of a office building.

 Check the background of investment professionals associated with this site on FINRA's BrokerCheck.

 There are multiple considerations if you're faced with a layoff or furlough.
-One of the more common topics is on company retirement plans, and whether you should leave the money in a 401(k) or move the funds into an individual retirement account (IRA).
+Understanding how to transition your company retirement plan is a common question, and whether you should leave the money in a 401(k) or move the funds into an individual retirement account (IRA).

-Financial advisors at BECU Investment Services can provide answers to some of the frequently asked questions related to these uncertain times.
+Financial advisors at BECU Investment Services can also provide guidance to your unique situation to help you navigate uncertain times.

 Frequently Asked Questions